SUSE/sesdev/README.md

 ```

 The script should be run as root on the libvirt server.

+An unsupported, user-contributed version of this script -- `contrib/nukenetz.sh`
+-- can be found in the source-code tree.

 ### "Failed to connect socket" error when attempting to use remote libvirt server